-If a front panel display option is installed, then set the thumbwheel switch to select a reader (0-7) and set the selector switch to DIAGNOSTIC.
-Make sure the Smarteye Electronic Assembly's C.P.U. switch 1 of dipswitch block 2 (SB2.1) is on.
-Diagnostic numbers will appear on the display and on the serial communication line as a label passes the selected reader.
+If a front panel display option is installed, set the thumbwheel switch to select a reader (0-7) and set the selector switch to DIAGNOSTIC.
+Make sure the Smarteye Electronic Assembly's C.P.U. switch 1 of dipswitch block 2 (SB2.1) is on if you want the diagnostic message to also be sent out the host port.
+Diagnostic numbers will appear on the display as a label passes the selected reader.